HemanthReddy421/git-github/Python/read_me.txt

+Conflict Branch: data
-this is something we changed in conflict branch this is conflict new line
+this is new here